 Charles & Gamon

 Charles & Gamon is named after the two streets it sits on the corner of.
-The restaurant and bar was previously known as Sabroso, until co-owner Alex Metcalfe bought out his partners.
+The restaurant and bar was previously known as Sabroso, now it's owned by Ashley Freestone.

 The rebrand also brought a change of focus, to ethically and sustainably sourced cuts of meat.
 The menu isn’t influenced by any one cuisine – it’s more about presenting meat in a variety of ways.